loading

 Climate change is arguably the biggest threat to humankind and life on earth.
 In my research, I study the governance and political economy of climate change mitigation by linking different strands of literature in political science, economics, sociology, psychology, and computational social sciences.
 Using various quantitative and qualitative methods, I seek to understand the political and economic conditions for positive tipping dynamics in transforming complex socio-technical systems, such as the food and transport system, to achieve the Paris climate targets.

-During my research activities at the Wuppertal Institute, Mercator Institute, Hertie School, ETH Zurich, and the University of Bern/EAWAG, I have been involved in various research projects related to the political economy and governance of climate change mitigation.
+During my research activities at the Wuppertal Institute, Mercator Institute, Hertie School, ETH Zurich, Princeton University, and the University of Bern/EAWAG, I have been involved in various research projects related to the political economy and governance of climate change mitigation.